Estimating Individual Treatment Effects using Non-Parametric Regression Models: a Review: Estimating CATE

 \section{Estimating CATE}

 Given the framework outlined in the previous section, various meta-algorithms designed to derive a CATE estimator have been proposed in the literature.
-These meta-algorithms are often referred to as ``Meta-Learners'', in that they are built on top of ``base-learners'', which are common machine learning algorithms (e.g.~tree ensembles, regularized regressions, neural networks etc.).
-We attempt to build a taxonomy of these ``Meta-Learners'' approaches in Section \ref{sec:metalearners}, while in Section \ref{sec:modelsel} we present a review of the metrics used for model selection when estimating CATE, which is a substantially hard, arguably impossible, problem.
+These meta-algorithms are often referred to as ``Meta-Learners'', in that they are subroutines of ``base-learners'', which are common machine learning algorithms (e.g.~tree ensembles, neural networks, gradient boosting methods, etc.).
+We attempt to build a unifying taxonomy of these ``Meta-Learners'' approaches in Section \ref{sec:metalearners}, while in Section \ref{sec:modelsel} we present an overview on the problem of model selection for CATE estimation, which is a substantially hard, arguably impossible, problem.